WHAT IS THE TEACHERS INSTITUTE?

 Claudia Rankine, author of the award-winning Citizen: An American Lyric and Iseman Professor of Poetry at Yale University in conversation with Marlon James, winner of the Man Booker Prize for Fiction for his novel A Brief History of Seven Killings, and Professor of English at Macalester College in conversation during the Teachers Institute "'Strangers in the Village': Imagining (Young) Black Bodies in America."

-The Ed Factory is an open collective, so we're available to facilitate everything from one-day consultations and week-long workshops to full-semester or year-long programs.
-We work with teachers inside and outside of their classrooms, educational organizations, districts, and individual schools while collaborating with local art institutions, artists, colleges, and universities.
+The Ed Factory is available to facilitate single-day seminars, multi-day experiences, as well as semester or year-long programs.
+We work with teachers inside and outside their classrooms, as well as with educational organizations, districts, and individual schools, while collaborating with local art institutions, artists, colleges, and universities.